evert/evert.github.com/_posts/2023/2023-01-12-knex-sql-injection.md

 And thus no longer requiring coupon codes to get ALL the discounts.

-Lastly, if you can rewrite a query that expects 1 result to return every record in a database is also an easy way to call a [Denial of service][10] attack.
+Lastly, if you can rewrite a query that expects 1 result to return every record in a database is also an easy way to cause a [Denial of service][10] attack.

 This does demonstrate again how is critical validating is and throw errors